 Tin Yes, tin can be restored.
 Again and again.
 But unless you are handy and want to deal with melting tin ingots, restoration is a lost art with few artisans who still do it.

 Stainless Steel: Stainless steel lining doesn’t much in terms of maintenance so is much more convenient.

 Conclusion: In the humble opinion of The Cookware Advisor, if you are debating between tin-lined and stainless steel-lined copper cookware, my choice would be Stainless Steel lined.
 I personally prefer low hassle cookware and stainless steel lined copper cookware fits the bill.
 It is more durable, does not need the same level of maintenance and the difference in performance is only marginal.

 9. Why is copper cookware so expensive?

 Firstly, Copper is a much more expensive material than stainless steel or aluminum.
 In fact, according to the Copper Development Association Inc. (copper.org) it is a semi-precious element.
-In fact, copper is considered the benchmark among semi-precious metals and is often quoted as a leading indicator of economic growth.
+Copper is considered the benchmark among semi-precious metals and is often quoted as a leading indicator of economic growth.